cloudnative-pg/cloudnative-pg/docs/src/declarative_role_management.md

 The creation of those roles will happen *after* the database bootstrapping is complete.

-There is an example manifest for a cluster including declarative role management in the file [`cluster-example-with-roles.yaml`](samples/cluster-example-with-roles.yaml)
+There is an example manifest for a cluster with declarative role management in the file [`cluster-example-with-roles.yaml`](samples/cluster-example-with-roles.yaml)